Mauitron/Void-Vault/README.md

 Also unlike traditional password managers, simple inputs like "summerhouse" are actually secure because:

-1. **Your geometry is unique**: Even "password123" through your binary produces outputs no one else can generate
+1. **Your geometry is unique**: Even if you input "123456" through your binary, it produces outputs no one else can generate

-2. **No mass breach risk**: Attackers must target you individually, which isn't economical for random users
+3. **No mass breach risk**: Attackers must target you individually, which isn't economical for random users

-3. **No master password**: Nothing to crack or phish
+4. **No master password**: Nothing to crack or phish

 ## Installation